loganhartford/portfolio-site/_books/2024-02-07-meta-learning.md

 **What GPU should you get?**
 The biggest (most RAM) you can afford.

-## Side Notes
-* Learn to use your code editor really well.
-* When working with Jupyter Notebooks, get in the habit of using %%timeit to see how long different cells take to execute.
-    * This will give you unexpected insights into the efficiency of your pipeline.

 ## On Finding a Job
 Try and meet people who can influence hiring decisions where they hangout.